Oyster vs Scribd

 2014.
 Oyster adds social Book Lists to drive discovery

-Ebook subscription service Oyster has introduced a new feature called Book Lists, which enables users to create and share personalized collections of titles.
-This feature is now available to all Oyster subscribers without any additional charges, and it can be accessed through each user's profile page.
-Users have the flexibility to create lists of any size and selectively share them with other Oyster subscribers or on social media platforms outside of the e-reading platform.
-The introduction of user-generated recommendations adds a third avenue for Oyster readers to discover new titles, complementing the platform's existing recommendation system, which combines input from an editorial team and an algorithm, as well as the freedom to browse the Oyster catalog.
-This new feature aligns with the current trend of ebook subscription services refining their discovery mechanisms and emphasizing them as significant advantages for readers.
-For instance, Entitle, another subscription ebook provider, recently enhanced its recommendation system to enhance users' ability to explore new content.
+Ebook subscription service Oyster introduces a new feature called Book Lists, allowing users to suggest and share custom collections of titles.
+Book Lists are now available to all Oyster subscribers at no extra charge, accessible through each user’s profile page.
+Readers can create lists of any length and share them selectively with other Oyster subscribers as well as on social media platforms outside the e-reading service.
+User-generated recommendations provide Oyster readers with a third way to discover new titles, alongside the platform’s built-in recommendation system—which is powered by both an editorial team and an algorithm—and browsing freely within the Oyster catalog.
+This new feature comes at a time when ebook subscription services are refining their discovery methods and promoting them as key attractions for readers.
+Entitle, another subscription ebook provider, recently upgraded its recommendation system to enhance how users find new content.

 2014.
 Scribd builds new discovery experience